 Cook the Sausage

-Heat a medium non-stick pan over medium-high heat.
+Heat a large non-stick pan over medium-high heat.

 Add 1 tsp. olive oil and Italian sausage to hot pan.
-Cook, breaking into small pieces, until no pink remains, 4-6 minutes.
+Break into small pieces with a spoon until no pink remains, 4-6 minutes.

 Make the Sauce

-Add garlic, red pepper flakes (to taste), and tomato paste to pan with Italian sausage.
-Cook, stirring often, until fragrant, 1 minute.
+Add garlic, red pepper flakes (to taste), and tomato paste to pan.
+Stir often until fragrant, 1 minute.

 Add tomatoes, remaining oregano, and pasta cooking water.
 Bring to a simmer, reduce heat to medium, and cook until slightly thickened, 3-5 minutes.

 Toss the Pasta

-Stir pasta, Swiss chard, and Parmesan (reserve a pinch for garnish) into pan with sauce.
-Season to taste with salt and pepper.
+Stir in pasta, Swiss chard, and Parmesan (reserve a pinch for garnish) to pan with sauce.
+Remove from burner and season to taste with salt and pepper.

-Plate dish as pictured on front of card and garnish with ricotta mixture and remaining Parmesan.
+Plate dish as pictured on front of card, garnishing with ricotta mixture and remaining Parmesan.
 Bon appétit!